dlaflotte/OreFinderPlus/README.md

  * Logging Data: This screen shows raw data being logged on the distances between ore deposits.
 This isnt required but is good for troubleshooting.
  * Clear Data: This option will clear the found list of ore and the coordinates screen.

+ ## Settings Screen Options
+ * OFP Enabled: [True/False] This option will not only disable the ore detector but will also disable the process that happens every tick.
+This can be done to allow your ore detector to "store" more charge on its raycast.
+It can store upt o 100K distance charge.
+This may allow you to do a "single" scan quicker as you have a store of energy.
+ * Scan Mode: (360 Scan, Forward Plane Scan, Forward Scan).
+  * 360 Scan - OFP will scan in a sphere 360 degrees around the ore detector.
+To save time there is a default stepping of 18 degrees in the elevation and azimuth.
+Azimuth will scan 360 degrees and elevation will scan 180.
+This allows for a full sphere of scanning.
+   * Forward Plane Scan - The forward plane scan will scan from 5 degrees left to 5 degrees right and 5 degrees down to 5 degrees up in the direction the ore detector is facing.
+This will create a virtual pyramid of scanning in the forward direction.
+   * Forward Scan - This is the old style of scanning but still included.
+This will only send out a beam directly out of the front of the ore detector.
+This works well but is hard to line up with ore deposits and its every easy to miss pockets of ore.
+  * Quick Scanning: [True/False] The ore detector has a "charge".
+The charge is how far the ray from the raycast can shoot out at a given time.
+According to the mod created by Racher it will generate 2.0/10000 meters per tick.
+1000 ticks is 1 second.
+So every second you can scan about 2K distance.
+However OFP fires every 10 ticks and 100 ticks.
+SO there is a strong chance that you've used up your charge when you go to fire your next ray.
+If you set Quick Scan to False then OFP will wait until you have enough charge to reach your designated distance.
+If you set Quick Scan to True then OFP will fire off the scan with whatever charge is available.
+The up side of quick scan is that you dont wait for charge and the scan will go faster.
+The downside is that you are potentially missing pockets of ore as you arent sending out the full ray.
+The way I see this used would be if you're flying around perhaps you quick scan.
+But if you have OFP on a base (mobile or not) doing a DEEP scan of an area then keep Quick Scan off to make sure you always fire the ray as far as possible.
+For example.
+We have a base on the moon.
+We've setup a ore detector and OFP.
+Set the distance to 5K and did a 360 scan with Quick Scan off.
+This may take hours but will give a great understanding of the ore in the area.
+   * Distance: [Default 1000] If you're in the settings menu you can click "apply" to the distance option.
+You'll notice that the icon changes next to the Distance menu option.
+Now that you've selected this item you can use the standard up and down menu options to change the value up or down by 100m per click.
+Once you have the value where you want it then click apply again and you'll deselect this item and it will be set immediately.
  ## Screen Shots
  * Menu Screen
  ![Menu](https://raw.githubusercontent.com/dlaflotte/OreFinderPlus/master/images/Menu1.3.PNG)